Leeza14/Superstore_sales_powerbi_project/README.md

 --> Most of the payment is done by cash on delivery(COD) mode. (~43%)

 --> Customers prefer Standard class as a ship mode. (~0.33M)

+### FINAL CONCLUSION --
+-->Apply offers/coupons on online payment method.

+-->Some strategies should be made to increase the sales in the month of April as it is the month of minimum profit.